maikrehburg/devenv-ionic_cli/README.md

 # Description
-This Docker image provides a dev-environment for ionic hybrid apps.
+This repository can be used as a template/startpoint to set up your Docker image with a dev-environment for ionic hybrid apps.

-It should be used as a startpoint for yout ionic projects.
-Don´t push projects in this repository!

 ### build image
 Run script "build_image.sh"